annuhpark/chat-with-friends/README.md

 ## Features

 - User can login their account.
-- User can create chat rooms.
+- User can create chatrooms.
-- User can invite others into their chat rooms.
+- User can invite others into their chatrooms.
-- User can message in chat rooms.
+- User can message in chatrooms.
-- User can upload pictures as messages in chat rooms.
+- User can upload pictures as messages in chatrooms.
+- User can view messages from other users in chatrooms.

 ## Preview